syncpoint/signal/README.md

 #### Nested signals, reads, writes

-Although we advise against using functions with side-effects where possible, you can do so with Signals.
+Although we advise against using functions with side-effects where possible, you can do so with Signal.
 Consider the following example.
 In link function of `b`, at label L0 `flag` in parent scope is updated to true.
 Updating `a` at L1 triggers the evaluation of `a`'s link function.
 Current value of `flag` is true during this evaluation.
 Control is only returned to L2 after all of `a`'s dependent links are evaluated and updated.

 ```javascript
 const acc = []